SkrideOne/cx/rust_docs/dependency-injection_handbook.md

 ## 5 Looking forward

-Rust nightly 1.90 introduces incremental improvements such as `async fn` in traits and generic associated types, making DI easier and more expressive.
+Rust nightly 1.91 builds upon these improvements, continuing to support `async fn` in traits and generic associated types, making DI easier and more expressive.
 Future versions may stabilise dynamic async traits and improved trait upcasting.
 Keep an eye on the Rust release notes and RFCs for changes.
 For now, the above patterns provide a robust foundation for high‑quality, performant DI in modern Rust.
-# Dependency Injection (DI) in Rust Nightly 1.90 – Best Practice 2025
+# Dependency Injection (DI) in Rust Nightly 1.91 – Best Practice 2025

 Rust does not have a built‑in DI framework.
 Instead, DI is achieved by designing code around traits, generics and trait objects.
 In 2025 there are emerging frameworks (e.g. **shaku**, **teloc**, **pavex**) but most patterns rely on language primitives and careful API design.
-The following guide summarises best‑practice for high‑performance, quality DI in Rust nightly 1.90, based on current 2025 guidance.
+The following guide summarises best‑practice for high‑performance, quality DI in Rust nightly 1.91, based on current 2025 guidance.
+Nightly 1.91 retains the features available in 1.90 and offers improved tooling and safety.

 ---